When we talk about famous people from Mexico, two names instinctively pop up in mind, Frida Kahlo and Diego Rivera.

 The Mexican painter of the 20th century, Fanny, produced countless works, and some of them even made it to top exhibitions and art galleries.

-Though she was an economically sound Mexican painter, her areas of interest were ecological issues.
+Though she belonged to a well to do Mexican family, her areas of interest were ecological issues.
 Through art, she expressed herself, which highlighted the harmful effects of pollution, traffic, and garbage.

 10. Joaquin Clausell